taan-sen/educational_tetris/README.md

 - Characters fall at varying speeds
 - Water level increases when characters hit the surface
 - All falling characters disappear when one hits the water
-- Maximum of 3 characters can spawn simultaneously
+- A maximum of 3 characters can spawn simultaneously
 - Game automatically stops spawning when water reaches 100%

 ## 🔧 Development